info-telecom-strasbourg/site-web/README.md

 - A helpdesk (Besoin d'aide) to help members in case of problems
 - A page to login
 - A page for each user

-## Future features
-On the website, it is planned that we will soon develop:
 - The darkpage (an admin page containing a general section, a member section and a news section)
+- A timeline and an evolution for each project
 - Comments sections
-- A timeline and an evolution for each project
 - A timeline for each pole
 - A suggestion box page

+## Future features
+On the website, it is planned that we will soon develop:
+- suprises

 If you have other ideas, do not hesitate to let us know ;)